ai-memory v0.9.0

 step a single executable unit within a plan (Pillar 2 typed-cognition, #1709).

 The first three are the v0.7.0 lifecycle variants and are unchanged.
 The next seven (Form 6) give downstream readers a richer filter-by-kind surface aligned with the Batman framework’s exemplar (Tolaria’s frontmatter-as-type schema).
-The final three (goal / plan / step, v0.8.0 #1709) are the Pillar-2 typed-cognition kinds: a goal names a desired end-state, a plan is the ordered strategy to reach it, and a step is one executable unit within that plan.
+The next three (goal / plan / step, v0.8.0 #1709) are the Pillar-2 typed-cognition kinds: a goal names a desired end-state, a plan is the ordered strategy to reach it, and a step is one executable unit within that plan.
+The final three (told / instruction / intervention, v1.0.0 #1945) are the epistemic-typing kinds: told marks second-hand hearsay (below a first-person observation), instruction marks a received directive, and intervention marks a do(X) action the agent itself enacted.
+These three slugs are committed into the signed SignableWrite v2 genesis bytes (spec §2.2 [4]), so they are T4-frozen wire values at the v1.0 tag.
+The default-flip that would make untyped caller silence sink to claim (rather than observation) is PHASED to v0.10.0 (#1972) and is not part of this change — the untyped default remains observation.

 Schema impact: none